 3D printing is another area where a revolution is ready to roll.
 Gartner estimates that by the end of the year 2015, the sales of 3D printers will witness a leap of 75%.
 3D printing is having a great impact on how research is done, prototypes are made, and designs are discovered.
 There is a lot more to come.

 Technology experts predict that by 2020 there will be a mind-blowing proliferation of contextually sensitive smart machines and personal assistants.
 Highly developed cognitive computing systems like IBM's Watson will produce replies to our queries in our natural language.
 Our physicians will be able to heal disorders by digging deep up to the DNA level.
 All these will impel individuals and enterprises to make investments, triggering the most chaotic era in the IT history.

 Personal cloud technologies will focus the spotlight on services rather than the devices.
-An analysis undertaken by 451 Research anticipates that the magnitude of the global cloud computing market will touch USD 19.5 billion mark in year 2016.
 Hybrid cloud or syncing of personal and public clouds will be a burning issue for companies.
 With a greater degree of interoperability, the incidence of hacking will loom large.
 Cyber security giants like Symantec and Kaspersky have listed cloud services as one of the most vulnerable targets of hackers in 2015.

 In 2015, the IT hiring pattern for enterprises will take a major shift.
 Asia-based organizations will contribute the most, in hiring western IT professionals.